-Japan's deadly fish: fugu purveyors dream of Olympic revival
+Japan's deadly fish: Fugu purveyors dream of Olympic revival

 But the poisonous parts – which include the eyes and the liver – are what puts the otherwise nondescript fish in the spotlight.
 Those bits contain tetrodotoxin, which can kill an adult in hours and for which there is no known antidote.

-But fugu-focussed restaurants hope the Olympics, and the hordes of tourists they will bring, will revive business.
+But fugu-focused restaurants hope the Olympics, and the hordes of tourists they will bring, will revive business.

 Hajime Sakai, president of the wholesaler Sakai Shoten, which owns Fukudokoro Sakai, has tried to cultivate demand for the fish with online shipments and cute pufferfish ornaments.